bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ### Navigate between pages without reloading the entire page.

-This improvement has been released in the 7.6.0 version.
-When we click on any menu item, that only refresh the content of the iframe with the targeted page.
-It does not reload the entire page anymore.
+Starting with Bonita 7.6.0, when the user clicks on any menu item, only the content of the iframe with the targeted page is refreshed: it does not reload the entire page anymore.
-You can take benefit of this improvement in an older customized layout.
-To do this, you will need to follow those steps:
+To take advantage of this improvement if your customized layout has been created with a Bonita version older than 7.6.0, you will need to follow these steps:

-1. Import the CustomLayout_7.5.x(or lower) in UIDesigner 7.6.0
+1. Import your _CustomLayout_7.5.x_ (or lower) in the UI Designer 7.6.0 (or later versions)
-2. Export the 7.6.0 default layout from Bonita Portal
+2. Export the _Default layout_ from Bonita Portal 7.6.0 (or later versions)
-3. Import the 7.6.0 default layout in UIDesigner 7.6.0
+3. Import the _Default layout_ in the UI Designer
-4. Open the CustomLayout_7.5.x(or lower)
+4. Open your _CustomLayout_7.5.x_
-5. If any of the custom widgets **livingApplicationMenu** or **livingApplicationIFrame** has been modified,
+5. If any of the custom widgets _livingApplicationMenu_ or _livingApplicationIFrame_ has been modified,
-you will need report those modifications into the new version of those widgets that are **livingApplicationMenuV3** and **livingApplicationIFrameV3**
+you will need report those modifications into the new version of those widgets, namely _livingApplicationMenuV3_ and _livingApplicationIFrameV3_.
-(a good practice should be to rename those widget in something like **myCustomizedMenuV3** and **myCustomizedIFrameV3**)
+Note: A good practice would be to rename those widgets into something like **myCustomizedMenuV3** and **myCustomizedIFrameV3**)
-6. Replace the custom widget **livingApplicationMenu** by the new custom widget **livingApplicationMenuV3** (or by the modified one **myCustomizedMenuV3**)
+6. Replace the custom widget **livingApplicationMenu** by the new custom widget **livingApplicationMenuV3** (or your **myCustomizedMenuV3**)
-7. Replace the custom widget **livingApplicationIFrame** by the new custom widget **livingApplicationIFrameV3**  (or by the modified one **myCustomizedIFrameV3**)
+7. Replace the custom widget **livingApplicationIFrame** by the new custom widget **livingApplicationIFrameV3**  (or your **myCustomizedIFrameV3**)
-8. On Bonita Portal server edit the layout and import the newly exported layout
+8. On Bonita Portal server, edit the layout and import the newly exported layout
-9. confirm all the messages
+9. Confirm all messages
 10. Validate that your application has a layout that fits your requirements and the new menu behaviour.